XrayT3/Spam-filter/README.md

 # Spam-filter
-Program filters emails and can learning on the other emails
+Program filters emails and can learn on other emails

-File `utils.py` gets address of file with information which emails are spam and which are not.
+File `utils.py` gets address of the file with information about which email is spam and which is not.
 Format of this file: `name OK` or `name SPAM`.
-Every email on the own line.
+Every email is on new line.
-Result of `utils.py` is dictionary, where key is name of email and value is `OK` or `SPAM`
+Result of `utils.py` is dictionary, where key is the name of the email and the value is `OK` or `SPAM`

-File `corpus.py` gets directory of emails and return array of tuples.
+File `corpus.py` gets directory of emails and returns array of tuples.
-Tuples have name of email and his body.
+Tuples contain name of the email and its body.
 Example (name, body).

 File `trainingcorpus.py` implements learning function.
-Can count spam/ham emails, count bad and good words.
-It help in the future to make decision, bad or good email.
+The function can count spam/ham emails, count bad and good words.
+It helps to determine later whether an email is good or bad.

 Main file is `filter.py`.
-Function `train` can learning, but program can work without this.
+Function `train` can learn, but the program can work without it.
-Function `test` gets directory of emails and make file `prediction.txt` with result.
+Function `test` gets directory of emails and creates file `prediction.txt` with the result.